 This Official Plan shall be implemented by means of the powers conferred upon the Council by the Planning Act, the Municipal Act, and such other statutes as may be applicable.
-In particular, this Plan shall be implemented through Zoning By-Laws, Site Plan Control, legislation pursuant to the Municipal Act, construction undertaken by Public Works, a Capital Works Program, and Asset Management Plan.
+In particular, this Plan shall be implemented through Zoning By-Laws, Site Plan Control, legislation pursuant to the Municipal Act, the construction of Public Works and a Capital Works Program.